jeremyfix/reveal_pandoc_slides/README.md

 ## Exporting in PDF

 Using the built-in pdf export does not work very well.
-Instead :

-	npm install -g puppeteer --unsafe-perm=true
-	npm install -g decktape

-And then use `decktape`.
-See the [project page](https://github.com/astefanutti/decktape)
+Instead we serve the slides locally and use [decktape](https://github.com/astefanutti/decktape) to convert the HTML slides into PDF.

+You need to be in the directory where the HTML slides are generated.
+And suppose the generated slides are `slides.html`

+We serve locally the files with :

+	 python3 -m http.server 8000

+You can ensure you can access the slides by opening a browser and loading http://localhost:8000 .
+You should see your slides.

+Then we use the decktape docker image to perform the export into pdf:

+	docker run --net=host -v `pwd`:/slides astefanutti/decktape http://localhost:8000/slides.html /tmp/slides.pdf
+	docker cp `docker ps -lq`:/tmp/slides.pdf .
+	docker rm `docker ps -lq`

+This will give you the `slides.pdf` file.

+I had to use this longer sequence, suggested on the decktape github repo since otherwise I got a EACCESS error when trying to save the slides with :

+	docker run --rm --net=host -v `pwd`:/slides astefanutti/decktape http://localhost:8000/slides.html slides.pdf

 ## References